learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 ![](images/dists.png)

-You'll get a more in-depth overview of some important distributions in the next few lessons, but to give you an initial idea of some applications, we give you a quick overview below.
+You'll get a more in-depth overview of some important distributions in the next few lessons, but to give you an initial idea of some applications, we'll give you a quick overview below.
-Let's quickly talk about some common distributions and their use cases below:
+Let's quickly talk about some common distributions and their use cases below.

 ## Examples of Discrete Distributions